Exercise, Guide, Home, Kiss House Team, Wellness | 16 August 2019

 As it can be hard to find the discipline to get yourself to do it at home, it helps to have a dedicated place where you can shut off and spend some time just for you.
 It’s not necessary to have anything special.
 You don’t need a studio or area complete with incense, candles, deity statues and the like (although that’s cool if it’s for you!).
 Ideally, you want space where you can get away from the outside world — either by closing the door or by letting the rest of the household know that you’re having some down time.

 It can be tough to find calm in a space that is cluttered, so giving the area a quick tidy before your settle down to your practice is a good idea.
 Though if you end up practicing next to some shoes that have been tossed aside and a few bits of home clutter, it’s no big deal.
-Your yoga space can be anywhere in the home, from a corner of the kitchen to a garden shed.
+Your stretch / yoga space can be anywhere in the home, from a corner of the kitchen to a garden shed.
 The most important things are that the area is a quality space for you, and that you can move 360 degrees.
 The best way to test this it to stand upright with your arms outstretched a turn around a full 360 degrees to ensure you don’t hit anything.

 The ideal is to cultivate a feeling of “coming home” when you step into your space everything should feel just right.
-For me, this is a feeling of safety, comfort and familiarity.
+This is a feeling of safety, comfort and familiarity.
 When most people think of home, they think of it as a sanctuary, a spot just for them, away from the outside would.
 What would you need to create a small, pop up space that evokes these feelings?
 If the feeling of home is a different vibe for you try different things to find what works best.
 What we’re aiming for is to create a space that is peaceful, calm and safe.
 A personal oasis in a desert of noise and demands.

 Once you’ve got your space sorted, you’re good to go.
 It’s as simple as that.